 - The accommodation area is the house for crews and lives.
-It has all the amenities along with offices, gym, crew cabins, hospital, salon, recreation room, common rooms, laundry and galley.
+It has all the amenities, including offices, gym, crew cabins, hospital, salon, recreation room, common rooms, laundry, and galley.

-- It is a key part of the ship and consists of the garbage disposal system, fresh water system, sewage treatment plant, refrigeration system (domestic) and air conditioning for accommodation block.
+- It is a key part of the ship and consists of the garbage disposal system, freshwater system, sewage treatment plant, refrigeration system (domestic) and air conditioning for the accommodation block.

-- Funnel releases exhaust gases into the atmosphere from engine exhaust room of the ship.
+- The funnel releases exhaust gases into the atmosphere from the engine exhaust room of the ship.
 It has a similar function to chimneys in factories.

-- These funnels are never installed straight but inclined at a certain angle toward the aft so that the flue gases will not cause hindrance to the deck and navigation bridge of the ship
+- These funnels are never installed straight but inclined at a certain angle toward the aft so that the flue gases will not cause hindrance to the deck and navigation bridge.

-- Ship hull structure is covered by the deck floor.
+- The deck floor covers the ship hull structure.
 There can be multiple decks or deck sections on a ship.
-The deck at the top which bears maximum exposure to weather is referred to as the main deck or weather deck.
+The deck at the top, which bears maximum exposure to weather, is the main deck or weather deck.

-- On the basis of the position of a ship’s deck, decks are of six main types; main deck, poop deck, upper deck, lowers deck, weather deck and foredeck.
+- Based on the position of a ship’s deck, decks are of six main types; main deck, poop deck, upper deck, lowers deck, weather deck and foredeck.

-- The boat deck’s main function is holding the hull structure and providing floor to work, and standing and guard them against outside weather.
+- The boat deck’s main function is holding the hull structure and providing the floor to work and standing and guard them against outside weather.

-- The mast is a rangy spar arrangement which is elevated more or less vertically to the Centre line of a ship.
+- The mast is a rangy spar arrangement that is elevated more or less vertically to the Centreline of a ship.

-- It has several purposes which include carrying derricks and also giving fundamental height to the navigation light, salient yards, radio or radar aerials and scanners.
+- It has several purposes, including carrying derricks and giving fundamental height to the navigation light, salient yards, radio or radar aerials, and scanners.

-- It is an extended area on top of a weather deck or an open area of the superstructure which provides an unobstructed view of the fwd and aft along with the sides of the vessel to the navigational officers.
+- It is an extended area on top of a weather deck or an open area of the superstructure, which provides an unobstructed view of the fwd and aft along with the vessel’s sides to the navigational officers.

 - It also serves as an operating station for the officer and crew of the watch.

-- It also contains a duplicate set of controls which is of vital importance for the master, ship’s officers and pilot for berthing and unberthing of the vessel.
+- It also contains a duplicate set of controls, which is vital for the master, ship’s officers, and pilot for berthing and unberthing the vessel.

-- Front-most part of the boat or ship’s bow is termed as Stem of the ship.
+- The front-most part of the boat or ship’s bow is termed as the Stem of the ship.

-- The keel itself is extended up to gunwale to form the curved edge called stem of the ship.
+- The keel itself is extended up to gunwale to form the curved edge called the ship’s stem.

-- It was initially used in military vessels, in which the soldiers used forecastle to take defensive positions.
+- It was initially used in military vessels, in which the soldiers used forecastles to take defensive positions.

 - But, today, forecastle serves many functions such as holding, anchoring and securing the major parts of the ship.